-The Defendant asserts the trial court erred by finding that the defense opened the door to Christofer Snyder testifying that he had escorted the Defendant and his baby's mother out of the Cell Block bar at some date prior to the shooting at the Hookah Lounge.
-During cross-examination and re-cross examination of Mr. Snyder, defense counsel made it seem like Mr. Snyder did not recognize and could not identify the Defendant or his baby's mother at the time of the incident.
+Appellant next asserts the trial court erred by finding that the defense opened the door to Christofer Smith testifying that he had escorted Appellant and his baby's mother out of the Cellblock at some date prior to the shooting at the Hookah Lounge.
+During cross-examination and re-cross examination of Mr. Snyder, defense counsel made it seem like Mr. Snyder did not recognize and could not identify Appellant or his baby's mother at the time of the incident.
 N.T., April 12, 2016, at 124-134, 141-142.
-The prosecutor requested a sidebar and argued that defense counsel opened the door to the prior contacts between Mr. Snyder and the Defendant at the Cell Block.
+The prosecutor requested a sidebar and argued that defense counsel opened the door to the prior contacts between Mr. Snyder and Appellant at the Cell Block.
 Id. at 142-158.

-The court permitted very limited questioning of Mr. Snyder about the reasons why he was unwilling to pick out the Defendant in a line-up.
-Mr. Snyder testified that he was scared to pick out the Defendant in a line-up due to an altercation that he had with him at the cell block.
-The altercation basically consisted of the Defendant and his ex (his baby's mother) having an argument inside the Cell Block and Cell Block employees including Mr. Snyder having to escort them outside the premises a little more physically than they should have.
-The incident at the Cell Block was the first time that Mr. Snyder saw the Defendant.
+The court permitted very limited questioning of Mr. Snyder about the reasons why he was unwilling to pick out Appellant in a line-up.
+Mr. Snyder testified that he was scared to pick out Appellant in a line-up due to an altercation that he had with him at the cell block.
+The altercation basically consisted of Appellant and his ex (his baby's mother) having an argument inside the Cell Block and Cell Block employees, including Mr. Snyder, having to escort them outside the premises a little more physically than they should have.
+The incident at the Cell Block was the first time that Mr. Snyder saw Appellant.
 Id. at 156-160.
 The court offered to give the jury a cautionary instruction, but the defense declined that offer.
 Id. at 156, 160.

 The court does not believe it committed an abuse of discretion in admitting this limited evidence.
 The evidence was relevant and admissible to rebut the arguments and inferences defense counsel was suggesting in his cross-examination of Mr. Snyder.
 The evidence also was not unduly prejudicial.
-It was just an argument that resulted in the Defendant and his baby's mother being kicked out of a bar; it was not any type of assaultive behavior by the Defendant on Mr. Snyder or his baby's mother.
-If the evidence truly were unduly prejudicial, defense counsel would have wanted the court to give the jury a cautionary or curative instruction.
+It was just an argument that resulted in Appellant and his baby's mother being kicked out of a bar; it was not any type of assaultive behavior by Appellant on his baby's mother or Mr. Snyder.
+If the evidence truly were unduly prejudicial, defense counsel would have wanted the court to give the jury a cautionary or curative instruction limiting their use of this evidence.

-The Defendant also claims the trial court erred by admitting intercepted phone calls/visits during the Commonwealth's case-in-chief, including one with "Clint" from June 7, 2014 where the Defendant discussed being attacked by the police K-9; and one from June 16, 2014 with his mother (Commonwealth Exhibit 110, June 16, 2014, from 30:48 to 31:18 minutes) where he discussed Sheriah Worthy bringing the victim and Bell to the Hookah Lounge.
-The Defendant contends the calls were irrelevant to the charges and the June 16 call was triple hearsay.
+Appellant also claims the trial court erred by admitting intercepted phone calls/visits during the Commonwealth's case-in-chief, including one with "Clint" from June 7, 2014 where Appellant discussed being attacked by the police canine; and one from June 16, 2014 with his mother (Commonwealth Exhibit 110, June 16, 2014, from 30:48 to 31:18 minutes) where he discussed Sheriah Worthy bringing the victim and Bell to the Hookah Lounge.
+Appellant contends the calls were irrelevant to the charges and the June 16 call was triple hearsay.

-During the June 7th call, the Defendant tells "Clint" that he would not have surrendered to the police if it wasn't for the dog biting him.
-After "Clint" and the Defendant discussed the number of staples and stitches the Defendant received for his injuries, the Defendant stated, "That John was tearing me up, bull.
+During the June 7th call, Appellant tells "Clint" that he would not have surrendered to the police if it wasn't for the dog biting him.
+After "Clint" and Appellant discussed the number of staples and stitches Appellant received for his injuries, Appellant stated, "That John was tearing me up, bull.
 I wouldn't have gave (sic) up but that dog, bull.
 I wouldn't have gave (sic) up, but that dog that mother f-r bite he make (sic) me give up."